mangosArchives/serverZero_Rel19/doc/EventAI.txt

 42   ACTION_T_SET_INVINCIBILITY_HP_LEVEL
 -----------------------------------------
 Parameter 1: Minimum Health Level That NPC Can Reach (NPC Will Not Go Below This Value).
-Parameter 2: Sets Format of Paramater 1 Value
+Parameter 2: Sets Format of Parameter 1 Value
-0 = Sets Paramater 1 as an exact HP value
+0 = Sets Parameter 1 as an exact HP value
-1 = Sets Paramater 1 as a HP Percent (0..100) of the creature's max health
+1 = Sets Parameter 1 as a HP Percent (0..100) of the creature's max health

 NOTE: To Cancel Invincible You Need To Set Script For Either 0% HP or 0 HP So Then NPC Can Be Killed Again